 - Conveying systems

-Funding through Capital Renewal is for reinvestment into existing general funded* facilities and infrastructure.
-The rule of thumb is major repair or replacement costs that are one-time, non-recurring and exceed $20,000.
+Funding through Capital Renewal is for reinvestment into existing general-fund facilities and infrastructure, such as major repair or replacement costs that are one-time, non-recurring and exceed $20,000.
 For more information on IPF’s funded responsibilities, visit our budgeting and billing page.

 Identification and prioritization of the annual needs is a collaborative process.
 Nearly 50 people representing various departments and skilled trades are directly involved throughout the process.
 Choosing by Advantages, a decision-making system, is utilized to more objectively rank and prioritize the projects.

 Capital Renewal stakeholders begin reviewing deficiencies and needs in the summer for the following fiscal year.
 Over the following months, numerous meetings take place to collaborate and prioritize across the stakeholder groups.
 The final list of funding requests is presented to the Office of the Executive Vice President for Administrative Services in December.
 This allows for planning and design to occur in time for construction season.